ucdavis-informatics/pieval/docs/README_run_app.md

 1. Linux VM - This can be any flavor of linux supported at UCDHS that is capable of running Docker
 1. Apache/httpd - This is web server that runs on linux.
 It must be configured with a UCDHS AD proxy to whatever port the webapplication is running on inside of Docker
-1. [Docker](https://www.docker.com/) - A technology for created isolated runtime environments.
-The following technologies are packaged inside of a Docker container desinged to run this app
+1. [Docker](https://www.docker.com/) - A technology for creating isolated runtime environments.
+The following technologies are packaged inside of a Docker container desinged to run this app:
     - [Gunicorn](https://gunicorn.org/) - A python WebApplication server.
 It recieves requests that have been previously authenticated by Apache on the linux VM via a proxy
     - [Flask](https://flask.palletsprojects.com/en/2.2.x/) - Python WebApplication framework.
 Handles web application routing, logic, and rendering inside the typical request/response lifecycle of the web
     - [PieVal Application Code](https://gitlab.ri.ucdavis.edu/ri/pydatautils/pieval) - The code that makes PieVal, PieVal

 The PieVal application needs to run in 2 different contexts: